 - Ansible consumes those outputs to configure the provisioned instance (install Docker, deploy an application)

-Related reading: Terraform + Ansible = total flexibility.
+Related reading: Terraform and Ansible: better together.
 More detail on the integration patterns that hold up in production.

 How env0 handles the orchestration